This Week in Petroleum History, October 9 to October 15

 As early as 1899 a rancher had reported finding oil seeps in central Arizona.
 By 1902, a part-time prospector from Pennsylvania, Joseph Heslet, unsuccessfully drilled in search of an oilfield.
 His last attempt in 1916 showed traces of oil.

 Apache County remains the only petroleum producing county in Arizona.
-Of more than 1,000 oil and natural gas wells drilled in the state since 1954, almost 90 percent have been dry holes (2009 data).
+Of the 1,129 wells drilled in the state since 1954, almost 90 percent have been dry holes (2014 data).
 “Arizona has only minor crude oil production from about two dozen wells,” notes the Energy Information Administration (EIA).

 October 14, 1929 – Oilfield Discovery East of Dallas